jamiejamiebobamie/myPhaserGame/README.md

-This is a repository for a project that utilizes the p5.js boid simulation code found:
+This is a repository for a project that utilizes the p5.js boid-simulation code found here:

 https://p5js.org/examples/simulate-flocking.html